FC-Vision: Real-Time Visibility-Aware Replanning for Occlusion-Free Aerial Target Structure Scanning in Unknown Environments: Framework Overview

 \section{Framework Overview}

-Building on the two-level decomposition in Sec.\ref{sec:problem_formulation}, we develop \textbf{FC-Vision} as a low-latency replanning framework that locally repairs an ongoing scan under online-emerging obstacles (Fig.\ref{fig:Overview}).
-Starting from the target structure and the current scanning path $\bar{\mathcal{P}}$, we derive the intended surface set $\mathcal{S}$ by aggregating the FoVs of its viewpoints.
-With the updated online map $\hat{\mathcal{O}}$, \textbf{FC-Vision} first repairs the viewpoint set to preserve coverage of $\mathcal{S}$ while enforcing per-viewpoint clearance and occlusion-free observation, and then reorders the repaired viewpoints to minimize travel cost while respecting the nominal scan progression (Sec.\ref{sub:viewpoint_replanning}).
-It next bridges each consecutive viewpoint pair via a short, collision-free and clean-sensing 5-DoF connector, discretizes the connector into executable waypoints, and assembles the replanned path $\mathcal{P}$, which is subsequently converted into a feasible trajectory for execution (Sec.\ref{sub:path_search}).
-Finally, \textbf{FC-Vision} is deployed as a plug-in replanning layer that interfaces with existing UAV scanning systems: the upstream planner provides $\bar{\mathcal{P}}$, while our module performs event-triggered local repair when newly observed obstacles threaten either safety or clean sensing, without altering the host pipeline (Sec.\ref{sub:system_integration}).
+Building on the formulation in Sec.\ref{sec:problem_formulation}, we develop \textbf{FC-Vision} as a low-latency plug-in replanning framework that locally refines the nominal scanning path when flight safety or clean sensing is threatened (Fig.\ref{fig:Overview}).
+Upon updating the online map with the latest onboard sensing data, \textbf{FC-Vision} differentiates the non-target obstacles $\Omega$ from the target structure surface $\mathcal{S}$.
+Given these identified obstacles, the framework locates and repairs the affected portion of the nominal viewpoint set to preserve full target-surface coverage while enforcing per-viewpoint clearance and occlusion-free observation.
+The repaired viewpoints are then reordered to minimize travel cost while respecting the nominal scan progression (Sec.\ref{sub:viewpoint_replanning}).
+It next bridges consecutive viewpoint pairs with short, collision-free, and clean-sensing 5-DoF connectors, and assembles them as the replanned path $\mathcal{P}$, which is subsequently converted into a feasible trajectory for execution (Sec.\ref{sub:path_search}).
+Finally, \textbf{FC-Vision} serves as a plug-in replanning layer that interfaces with existing UAV scanning systems: the upstream planner generates $\bar{\mathcal{P}}$ according to the target structure, and our module performs event-triggered real-time path adjustment once newly observed obstacles invalidate the nominal scan, without altering the host pipeline (Sec.\ref{sub:system_integration}).